 - Where to Stay in Chiang Mai – Ratilana Riverside Resort – We loved this upscale riverside resort.
 Trust me, during Songkran you are going to want a quiet and safe retreat away from it all.
 As fun as the water fights are, you will need a break.

 Bangkok is definitely a great place to celebrate Songkran for tourists.
 Many local Thai people usually go back to their villages to celebrate Songkran as it is a time for family to gather.
 But when they leave Bangkok, the tourists take their place.
 The Festival kicks off at Wat Pho, home of the reclining Buddha.
-The first day of Songkran sees the Buddha image is moved from the National Museum to Sanam Luan.
+On the first day of Songkran sees the Buddha image is moved from the National Museum to Sanam Luan.
 If you want to be in the heart of the festivities, make your way to Kho San Road where it is celebrated with the most excitement for tourists.
+Read more: Ultimate 3 Days in Bangkok – A Local’s guide to The Perfect Bangkok Itinerary

 Silom Street in Patpong is probably the best place for both foreigners and locals to celebrate Songkran in Bangkok.
 It is 5km long and packed with people spraying each other with water guns and buckets.
 What is cool here is you can watch it from above from the Sky Walk.